intro-graphics-master/a2_s19/README.md

   - Different from the pyramid
   - Fully contained within in the (-x, -y, -z) quadrant; no positive numbers.

  The easiest way to do this is to paste in the original cube again, under different array names, and then find and replace " 0.5" (including the space) with " 0.0".
 Or you could make some other shape, as long as it's within those bounds.
-This helps our graders by making sure your pyramid and seam are still visible on startup.
+This helps our graders by making sure your pyramid and its seam are still visible on startup.

-Refer to chapter 2 of your textbook for the next parts.
+Refer to chapter 2 of your textbook if the next parts get confusing.

 2. Alter the window.onload() and render() functions to draw both shapes together.
 These functions contain many WebGL calls (any calls to the variable called "gl").
 Tips for how to do this follow.